PabloZP/SearchCLI/README.md

   ChallengeCLI "C Sharp" Python Perl    -> 3 elements ChallengeCLI Javascript "Ruby on Rails" Pascal   -> 4 elements

-  Besides the CLI project, the solution includes a desktop project.
+  Besides the CLI project, just as a plus, the solution includes a desktop project.
   Both projects call the core whih is in business layer called "BL"

+  In the BL layer there are 2 main classes.
+  Texto class: perform all the parsing of text entered by user.
+  Searching class: perform the searches and the calculations on the list of elements entered.

  Solution is in C#.
  It shows some programmkhg concepts like Polymorphism.